BALVX/BALVX/README.md

 # Khaled Or Alone ![](https://komarev.com/ghpvc/?username=AYMENJD&color=blueviolet)
-OwO hello! its me AYMEN.
+OwO hello! its me Khaled.
 ## About Me
 - I just start coding in 2019, I love that.
 - I love the sound of smashing the keyborad just for "Hello world".